 Highgate still has many small, independent shops and does preserve much of its village-y feel.
 In a large part this is because it is fiercely guarded by a conservation body, who protect it from conglomerates and so maintain the whole village thing.

 It’s no wonder the area is chockablock with people from the TV and film world: Annie Lenox and Sting are amongst its more well-known residents.

 The Dick Whittington connection

 Other famous connections include Richard Whittington (who became better known by the name Dick Whittington, immortalized every year in English pantomime), who travelled down to London to seek fame and fortune, along with his cat.
 Legend has it that he was stood on Highgate hill when he heard Bow bells beckoning him back to the city, where he became Lord Mayor.

-It’s a nice area to find a good old-fashioned pub.
-Highgate’s big thing is ‘swearing of the horns’, where patrons are encouraged to don a helmet of bull’s horns and swear an allegiance to a somewhat variable oath including only drinking the strongest beer and only eating white bread.
+Highgate, meanwhile, is a nice area to find a good old-fashioned pub.
+Highgate’s big thing is ‘swearing of the horns’, where patrons are encouraged to don a helmet of bull’s horns and swear an allegiance to a somewhat variable oath (including only drinking the strongest beer and only eating white bread).
 The tradition dates from the seventeenth century.

 On swearing this oath you are awarded privileges such as being able to throw a pig out of a ditch if you need a ditch to sleep in.
 Also, if you have no money you are allowed free drinks, although I wouldn’t try it if I were you.
 It is largely symbolic and I doubt too many landlords would honour it.